bahrus/pdpu/README.md

 </style>
 ```

+There is likely less overhead from components with display:none, as they likely aren't added to the [rendering tree](https://www.html5rocks.com/en/tutorials/internals/howbrowserswork/#Render_tree_construction).

 ## Compact notation
 One can't help noticing quite a bit of redundancy in the markup above.
 We can reduce this redundancy if we apply some default settings.